miconda/wsctl/README.md

 For websocket secure connections (wss), by default it skips server's TLS certificate verification.
 To enforce certificate verification add the command line option '--insecure=false'.

 The HTTP URL for Origin header can be set with option '--origin=...'.
+Its default value is 'http://127.0.0.1'.

 The websocket subprotocol can be set with option '--protocol=...'.
 Default is 'sip'.